 Most baby foods made from meat are often seasoned with onion or garlic (which are very harmful), so you should not feed them to your kitty.

 Besides, baby food is put together to fit the nutritional needs of a human infant.
 Vitamin deficiencies are not too far behind any cat feeding on baby foods for too long.

 If you really want to serve your cat baby food, you should make sure it has no onion powder in it.

-Allowing your cat to nibble on raw dough is a terrible idea as the dough will expand during digestion, releasing gas as it rises.
+Allowing Kitty to nibble on raw dough is a terrible idea as the dough will expand during digestion, releasing gas as it rises.

 The gas is what makes our bread and cakes light and fluffy.

-Within the tight confines of your kitty’s stomach, the gas causes severe abdominal pain and even a critical stomach rupture.
+Within the tight confines of your kitty’s stomach, the gas can cause severe abdominal pain and even a critical stomach rupture.